Skip to main content

 Parking and Directions

-Everyone who parks on UCF’s campus must display a valid parking permit.
+Everyone who parks on UCF’s campus must have a valid parking permit.
 Media in unmarked vehicles are required to display a special “media” hang tag, which may be picked up at the UCF Communications office before arriving on campus.
 Marked television trucks are not required to carry the “media” decal, as their vehicle is considered a valid permit.

 Permits picked up at the UCF Communications office must be returned upon leaving campus.
 For pick-up and return, we are located at in the Communications and Marketing division office at 12443 Research Parkway, Suite 301, in the Central Florida Research Park, adjacent to campus.
 Click for a campus map.